Total submissions: 9

 Labcorp Genetics |

-RCV001182457 | SCV003455720 | uncertain significance | Familial hypercholesterolemia | 2021-09-17 | criteria provided, single submitter | clinical testing | This sequence change replaces aspartic acid with asparagine at codon 356 of the LDLR protein (p.Asp356Asn).
-The aspartic acid residue is highly conserved and there is a small physicochemical difference between aspartic acid and asparagine.
-This variant is present in population databases (rs767767730, ExAC 0.006%).
-This variant has been observed in individual(s) with hypercholesterolemia (PMID: 15998910).
+RCV001182457 | SCV003455720 | uncertain significance | Familial hypercholesterolemia | 2025-01-21 | criteria provided, single submitter | clinical testing | This sequence change replaces aspartic acid, which is acidic and polar, with asparagine, which is neutral and polar, at codon 356 of the LDLR protein (p.Asp356Asn).
+This variant is present in population databases (rs767767730, gnomAD 0.006%).
+This missense change has been observed in individuals with familial hypercholesterolemia and/or homozygous familial hypercholesterolemia (PMID: 15998910, 19843101, 32977124).
+Invitae Evidence Modeling of clinical and family history, age, sex, and reported ancestry of multiple individuals with this LDLR variant has been performed.
+This variant is expected to be benign with a negative predictive value of at least 95%.
+This is a validated machine learning model that incorporates the clinical features of 363,995 individuals referred to our laboratory for LDLR testing.
 This variant is also known as p.Asp335Asn.
 ClinVar contains an entry for this variant (Variation ID: 251643).
-Algorithms developed to predict the effect of missense changes on protein structure and function output the following: SIFT: "Tolerated"; PolyPhen-2: "Benign"; Align-GVGD: "Class C0".
-The asparagine amino acid residue is found in multiple mammalian species, which suggests that this missense change does not adversely affect protein function.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is not expected to disrupt LDLR protein function with a negative predictive value of 95%.
 This variant disrupts the p.Asp356 amino acid residue in LDLR.
-Other variant(s) that disrupt this residue have been observed in individuals with LDLR-related conditions (PMID: 9104431, 30745730), which suggests that this may be a clinically significant amino acid residue.
+Other variant(s) that disrupt this residue have been determined to be pathogenic (PMID: 9104431, 33740630).
+This suggests that this residue is clinically significant, and that variants that disrupt this residue are likely to be disease-causing.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance. |

 Women's Health and Genetics/Laboratory Corporation of America, |